ultimate271/notes/gibson/neuromancer04.md

 one-meter umbrella dish epoxy-ed to the roof of a black glass bank tower nearly as tall as the Sense/Net building.

+### Case watches both his new constructed infiltration program and Molly as the plan begins
 Atlanta.
 The recognition code was simple.
 Atlanta to Boston to Chicago to Denver, five minutes for each city.
 If anyone managed to intercept Molly’s signal, unscramble it, synth her voice, the code would tip the Moderns.
 If she